 When a business approaches the VAT registration threshold (which means that turnover is getting near the magic £90,000 mark), it’s required to register for VAT.

-Sole traders with multiple businesses work out their turnover for VAT on the basis of all their sole trader incomes combined.
-This is because there’s no legal separate between a sole trader and their business.
+Sole traders with multiple businesses work out their turnover for VAT on the basis of all their sole trader incomes combined, because there’s no legal separation between a sole trader and their business.
 Limited companies are an entity in their own right, so they work out their turnover for VAT separately.

 Some business owners might feel tempted to split their business up, thus dividing the turnover, and therefore getting rid of the need to register for VAT.
 Don’t do it.